-In town, you can find live music, two restored movie theatres, a dozen or more art galleries, several coffee houses, restaurants for all budgets, and some terrific shopping.
+In town, you can find live music, a restored movie theater, art galleries, several coffee houses, restaurants for all budgets, and some terrific shopping.
 Plus, there’s a world-famous Shakespeare theatre and the birthplace and library of a U.S. president.
 Five historic districts combined with modern facilities make Staunton a destination for filmmakers, festivals, conferences, and visitors from around the world.

-Whether you’re into Shakespeare or community theatre, punk or bluegrass, a neighborhood bar or corner coffee house, down-home cooking or haute cuisine, it’s a place that draws you in.
+Whether you’re into Shakespeare or community theater, punk rock or bluegrass, a neighborhood bar or corner coffee house, down-home cooking or haute cuisine, it’s a place that draws you in.
 It’s your college town.
 Welcome to Staunton.

 Citing its history and modern-day cultural offerings, Smithsonian magazine names Staunton among its “20 Best Small Towns in America.”
 Read more.